-- 1. Set aside the points, Veritaserum, Deluminator, item cards, and scenario cards.
+- 1. Set aside the points, Whip, item card, and scenario cards.
 You won't use them in your first game; you'll learn how to use them in The Full Experience (page 8). - 2.
-Play with two players.
-To play with three or four players, see More Players (page 9). - 3.
-Place the map with the Ministry of Magic face up. - 4.
+Place the map with Catwoman's Penthouse face up. - 3.
 Both players will use the dice.
-Place them beside the map. - 5.
-Each player takes a cooldown track and three exhausted markers. - 6.
-One player takes the dark character bases and the basic character that matches their base color.
-The other player takes the light character base and the basic character that matches their base color. - Each player chooses two characters and puts them on their bases.
-Your three characters are allies.
-Your opponent's three characters are your rivals. - 8.
-Each player takes the cards for their characters and basic character. - 9.
-Your character cards have colored dots in their bottom right corners.
-Take one ability token to match each colored dot.
-Combine all your ability tokens into your ability token pool. - 10.
-The player controlling Albus Dumbledore takes the double-sided Albus Dumbledore status card.
-The player controlling Severus Snape takes the three Severus Snape status cards.
-You'll use these when the characters use abilities that put them into play. - 11.
+Place them beside the map. - 4.
+Each player takes a cooldown track and two exhausted markers. - One player takes the dark character base and the Inmate basic character that matches their base color.
+The other player takes the light character base and the Guard basic character that matches their base color. - Each player chooses a character and puts the character on their base.
+Your two characters are allies.
+Your opponent's two characters are your rivals. - 7.
+Each player takes the cards for their character and basic character. - 8.
+Your character card has colored dots in the bottom right corner.
+Take one ability token for each of the colored dots.
+Combine all your ability tokens together to form your ability token pool. - 9.
+The player controlling Robin gives the Robin status card, Partner, to their basic character.
+This is referenced when Robin uses his abilities. - 10.
 Flip the First Player marker to see who goes first.
 If your base color matches the color that lands face up, take the First Player marker.
-You'll start the game. - 12.
-The Ministry of Magic starting areas are marked with base colors on the next page.
+You'll start the game. - 11.
+Catwoman's Penthouse starting areas are marked with base colors on the next page.
 The player with the First Player marker places their characters on squares in their starting area.
 Then, the other player places their characters in their starting area.